The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 Do state laws override the 30-day notice rule?

-Yes, state laws can override the CARES Act 30-day notice rule if they provide greater tenant protections.
-However, if state laws allow shorter notices, landlords in federally backed properties must still follow the 30-day requirement before eviction for nonpayment.
+Yes, state and local goverments can override the CARES Act 30-day notice rule if they provide greater tenant protections.
+If state laws allow shorter notices, landlords must still give a 30-day notice before eviction.
+This rule applies to federally backed properties when there is nonpayment.

 Does this rule apply to lease terminations or only evictions?

 The CARES Act 30-day notice rule applies only to evictions for nonpayment of rent in federally backed properties.
-It does not apply to lease terminations for other reasons, such as lease expiration or violations unrelated to rent payment.
+It does not apply to lease terminations for other reasons.
+This includes lease expiration or violations not related to rent payment.

 Can landlords charge late fees under the CARES Act?

-No, the CARES Act prohibited landlords of federally backed properties from charging late fees or penalties for nonpayment of rent during its eviction moratorium.
+No, the CARES Act stopped landlords with federally backed properties from charging late fees.
+They could not impose penalties for not paying rent during the eviction freeze.
 However, this protection has expired, and landlords can now charge late fees unless restricted by state or local laws.

 What should tenants do if they receive an eviction notice for less than 30 days?